The average person will burn 250-300 calories per hour cooking and doing food preparation.

-How are calories burned from cooking calculated?
+Formula – How many calories are burned from cooking?

 Sources and External Resources

 - Ainsworth BE, Haskell WL, Herrmann SD, Meckes N, Bassett Jr DR, Tudor-Locke C, Greer JL, Vezina J, Whitt-Glover MC, Leon AS.
 The Compendium of Physical Activities Tracking Guide.
 Healthy Lifestyles Research Center, College of Nursing & Health Innovation, Arizona State University.
-Retrieved May 11, 2015 from the World Wide Web.
+Retrieved May 11, 2015, from the World Wide Web.

 - Medical Daily – Charles Poladian – Health Benefits of Home Cooked Meals